Choosing a Bariatric Surgery Procedure

 and calcium are absorbed almost the same way as before surgery.
 If you need an upper

-endoscopy later, the endoscopist can see the same structures.
-This is different from
+endoscopy later, the endoscopist can still see the bottom of the stomach and the duodenum.

-duodenum.
-You most likely can still take nonsteroidal anti-inflammatory medicines
+You most likely can still take nonsteroidal anti-inflammatory medicines after this

 As time goes by, the sleeve can dilate, or get larger.
 This means that you could eat

 more food and gain weight back.
-Another risk is heartburn or reflux, which can happen
+Another risk is the onset of heartburn or reflux,

-after surgery.
+which can happen after surgery.
 You might need to take medicines for this.
-If you already have heartburn
+If you

-Gastric bypass is more complex surgery than sleeve gastrectomy.
+Gastric bypass is a more complex surgery than sleeve gastrectomy.
 It works very well

-for weight loss, and you can lose 100 pounds or more.
-It's one of the best operations
+for weight loss, and you can lose up to 100 pounds.
+It's one of the better procedures

 to improve or resolve diabetes.
 It is also a very good operation to resolve heartburn